kemitchell/square-one-forms/confidentiality-ip-terms.md

 - any information the company shared with you before you started work with the company, as a head start bringing you up to speed for work

-- other information derived from these kinds of information
+- information that builds on _Confidential Information_

 ## Not Confidential Information